vuongtrans/coralvision-sjsumasters/README.md

 To run this code:
 *****************
-1. This code runs better on Python 3
+1. This code runs on Python 3
 2. Install the following Python libraries: numpy, OpenCV, matplotlib, os, time
-3. Place images into a folder /images and place in the same directory as this Python file /images/
+3. Place images into the /images/ directory before running the Python file
 4. Execute the code by issuing: python3 coral-vision-sjsu-masters.py

 Results of the code: